Should you add supplements to your nutrition?

 It’s a hard question to answer.
-My clients ask me all the time what they should take and the truth is, as a health coach, I cannot prescribe any medications…including supplements.
-I can advise clients what supplements do for the body, how they can help aid with certain ailments and recommend which to talk to your doctor about.
+My clients ask me all the time what they should take.
+As a coach, I cannot prescribe any medications, including supplements.
+However, I can share my story on supplements with my clients.
+I can share what they have done for my body, how they have helped me with certain ailments and we can talk about which ones to talk to their doctor about.

-Garden of Life Vitamin Code Raw D3 – This year my Pulmonologist recommended I start taking Vitamin D after doing a blood test.
-My levels were SUPER low and because I already have a lowered immune system, he thought it was necessary.
-I researched and this is the one I landed on.
-It gets good reviews and I have a few friends that use this brand.
-Plus, it’s gluten-free and dairy-free, which works well for my body, and has probiotics and enzymes in it.
-This supplement is a raw source too, which means I’m getting straight Vitamin D3.
-Now what does Vitamin D do for you?
+Garden of Life Vitamin Code Raw D3 – After doing a blood test, my Pulmonologist recommended I start taking Vitamin D. My levels were SUPER low and because I already have a suppressed immune system, he thought it was necessary.
+This one is gluten-free and dairy-free, which works well for my body, and has probiotics and enzymes in it.
+This supplement is a raw source too, which means you’re getting straight Vitamin D3.
+What does Vitamin D do for you?
 It’s necessary in the body to absorb calcium and promote bone growth.
 If you have too little, you could end up with brittle bones.
 As I get older, this is one of the last things I want.
-I take this daily.
+I take this supplement daily.

 Thrive Market Adult Multi Vitamin & Mineral with Iron – Physicians always say that we need to take multivitamins.
-But why?
-Well, a lot of reasons but mainly because adding a multivitamin to your daily regimen will add in the things you might be missing from food.
-For me, I know I’m missing iron because I do not eat enough red meat.
+And it’s for a lot of reasons.
+Mainly because adding a multivitamin to your daily regimen will add in the things you might be missing from food.
+For me, I know I’m missing iron because I do not red meat very often.
 In addition to giving me iron, this supplement gives me lutein and lycopene, antioxidant compounds known to help with eye and heart health.
-I take this daily.
+I take this supplement daily.

 Gaia Herbs Turmeric Supreme Allergy – Many of my faithful followers know that I have allergies and asthma.
 During certain times of the year, they are worse than others.
 During the Spring and Summer, they can be brutal.
-This supplement helps me contain them.
+This supplement helps me manage those allergies.
 Turmeric is known for it’s anti-inflammatory properties which helps with swelling in the nasal capacity.
-This supplement also has Quercetin, which is a flavanoid found in plants and has been found to have support of the histamine response.
-In addition to that, black pepper is in this supplement because it activates the turmeric.
+This supplement also has Quercetin, which is a flavanoid found in plants and has been found to support the histamine response.
+In addition, the black pepper activates the turmeric.
 I take this every other day.